In 2021, the U.S. began marking an important day in its history -- Emancipation for African Americans.

 Join community events or host a gathering

 Check to see if there are any parades, fairs, performances, or events in your town, city or community marking the day.
-Because it’s a new holiday, there may not be anything planned, so consider starting your own by gathering friends and neighbors and taking a few moments to share some of the history with them — since many people still have no idea what Juneteenth is all about.
+Because the holiday has only been around for one year, there may not be much planned, so consider starting your own by gathering friends and neighbors and taking a few moments to share some of the history with them — since many people still have no idea what Juneteenth is all about.